johlju/PublishCodeCovCoverage/README.md

 # Custom Azure Pipeline Extension for Codecov.io

 This repository contains a custom Azure Pipeline extension that handles code coverage uploads to Codecov.io.
-The extension can either use the Codecov API or the existing Codecov CLI to upload the coverage reports.
+The extension uses the official Codecov CLI to securely upload coverage reports.

 ## Prerequisites